-Coco Austin Breastfeeds 2½-Year-Old Daughter, Chanel, ‘More For Comfort’
+Coco Austin Breastfeeds 2-Year-Old Daughter, Chanel, ‘More For Comfort’

-Coco Austin posted a touching photo of herself while cradling her 2½-year-old daughter, Chanel, who was peacefully napping close to her mom’s bosom.
-The model sparked a debate when she revealed that she still breastfeeds her toddler, according to Entertainment Online.
+Coco Austin posted a touching photo of herself while cradling her two-and-a-half-year-old daughter, Chanel, who was peacefully napping close to her mom’s bosom.
+The model sparked a debate when she revealed that she still breastfeeds her toddler, according to Entertainment Tonight Online.
 Coco, the wife of 60-year-old rapper, Ice-T, shared the photo because she was inspired by a community of moms on Instagram that share similar images.

 “I follow some mother impowering pages here on Instagram and I love the inspiring pics they post showing the tenderness and love between a mother and child with or without nursing moments.”

-The mom-of-one added that her daughter has made her a more sensitive person now that she’s older.
+The mother added that her daughter has made her a more sensitive person now that she’s older.
 Coco’s Instagram post garnered more than 2,000 comments and she was asked if she still nurses her daughter.
 The mother replied with “Yep,” and added that she nurses “for comfort now.”

 The photo incited tons of chatter in Coco’s comment section.
-Some followers criticized Coco’s decision to continue breastfeeding while others praised the mother’s choice to continue nursing.
+Some followers criticized Coco’s decision to continue breastfeeding, while others praised the mother’s choice to continue nursing.
 Moms then started sharing similar stories of experiences with their own kids.

 One commenter called the photo, “Female empowerment!” and said that it’s sad that there are some women who choose not to nurse their children because it’s the most beautiful and natural thing a mom can do.